Audace/audace.github.io/_posts/2016-02-19-A-Brief-Guide-To-The-Philly-Tech-Scene.md

 - [Guru](https://www.getguru.com/): Your team's collective knowledge, everywhere you need it.
 - [Intronet](http://www.intro.net/): Find the connections, information, and expertise you need from people you know and trust.
 - [Biomeme](http://www.biomeme.com/): A smartphone-based DNA detection platform.
 No lab necessary.
+- [WebLinc](http://www.weblinc.com/): WebLinc is the commerce platform for the fastest growing retailers.
+- [Picwell](http://www.picwell.com/): Simply put, we help people pick the ideal health plan for themselves and their families.
+With Picwell, the entire experience of selecting a health plan is now easier, faster, better and simpler.

 ### People